DanAurell/ENTM6820/general_notes/2023-02-23-RMarkdown.md

 - Because we want to push the .Md file up to GitHub

 can also have output: github_document

+Can include "word_document: default" but it wasn't outputting a Word doc for me

 Make a plot